GSA/feedback.usa.gov/pages/faq.md

 to support the continuous improvement of public systems, services, processes, and policies.

+### Who can use Touchpoints?

+Touchpoints is designed for federal government staff supporting CX initiatives to easily gather feedback from public customers for the purposes of improving customer service delivery.

+Touchpoints is also designed so public customers can provide feedback to agencies by responding to easy-to-use online forms.

 ### How do I get access to Touchpoints?

 [Contact](/contact)